dharanids004/Task-5/README.md

 pip install -r requirements.txt
 📜 License
-This project is licensed under the MIT License.
+This project is licensed under the MIT Licen